-We have audited the Financial Report of the Perpetual Charitable and Community Investor Fund (the Scheme).
+We have audited the Financial Report of Perpetual Charitable and Community Investor Fund (the Scheme).

-In our opinion, the accompanying Financial Report of the Perpetual Charitable and Community Investor Fund is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying Financial Report of the Perpetual Charitable and Community Investor is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Scheme's financial position as at 30 June 2020 and of its financial performance and cash flows for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- giving a true and fair view of the Scheme's financial position as at 30 June 2021 and of its financial performance and its cash flows for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.

-The Financial Report comprises the:
+The Financial Report comprises:

-- Balance sheet as at 30 June 2020 - Statement of comprehensive income for the year then ended - Statement of changes in equity, and Cash flow statement for the year then ended - Notes to the financial statements including a summary of significant accounting policies - Directors' Declaration.
+- Balance sheet as at 30 June 2021 - Statement of comprehensive income for the year then ended - Statement of changes in equity, and statement of cash flows for the year then ended - Notes to the financial statements including a summary of significant accounting policies - Directors' Declaration.